Bcopeland64/Project-From-Model-to-Production/README.md

 This project demonstrates a comprehensive approach to analyzing traffic stop data using data profiling, machine learning, and monitoring tools.
 It aids in understanding the dynamics of traffic stops across different demographics and locations.

-This README provides a structured overview of your project, outlining its purpose, datasets, main features, usage instructions, and additional details for a thorough understanding.